+Jeremy is ranked as a “Star Individual” by Chambers UK Bar 2020 in Partnership.
 “Fantastic in every way: he possesses an encyclopaedic knowledge of partnership and LLP law, is incredibly thorough, fabulous with clients, erudite and utterly charming.”
-“His knowledge in partnership is second to none and he’s simply brilliant.”
-Jeremy is ranked as a “Star Individual” by Chambers 2019 – Partnership.
+“His knowledge in partnership is second to none and he’s simply brilliant.” – Chambers UK Bar 2019

 Jeremy has a chancery commercial practice, focusing on litigation.
 He has a strong reputation in partnership and LLP litigation.
-He regularly advises managing partners on internal issues within partnerships and/ LLPs.
+He regularly advises management on internal issues within partnerships/LLPs (including such issues as partner exits, team moves and restructuring).
 He represents both firms and individual partners, from solicitors, private equity, accountants, doctors and dentists to hedge funds, recruitment consultants, architects, theatrical agents and farmers.
 Additionally he regularly advises on non-contentious partnership matters.

 He also acts on all manner of business related disputes, company disputes, professional negligence, insolvency and commercial matters.